Founder & Chief

 Laura is frequently asked to speak at conferences, meetings and workshops about the value of content marketing for business.
 She is also the Co-Founder of SheWolf Collaborative, a collective that promotes and inspires creative, entrepreneurial women.
 You can read more about her professional experience, if you like.

-Amy Delcambre, Managing Editor
+Amy Delcambre, Managing Editor and Project Manager

 It was by happy accident that Mobile, Alabama is the only place Amy has ever called home because Amy always meant to move to satisfy her wanderlust; however, life had other plans, so her Azalea City roots grew ever deeper.
 Instead of chartering new geographical terrain, Amy braved giving her lifelong love of writing a shot by pursuing her MA in Creative Writing at the University of South Alabama.